Published 31 Jan 2023

 The risk-based inspection strategy provides better visibility into the health of assets by optimizing inspection schedules and utilizing resources with better efficiency.
 To augment the benefits of this inspection approach, engineers can drill down into their processes and continually identify opportunities for improvement.

-By shifting to digital checklists, companies not only eliminate messy paper trails, but they also improve their entire inspection process.
-Engineers can rely on iAuditor by SafetyCulture to help them with this mission and take advantage of the following benefits:
+By shifting to digital checklists, companies not only eliminate messy paper trails but also improve their entire inspection process.
+Engineers can rely on SafetyCulture to help them with this mission and take advantage of the following benefits:

 - Create smart, digital equipment inspection checklists to perform quantitative risk assessments of assets